ahawkins/hawkins.io/wip/ruby-community-the-next-version.md

 technical and mindset issues.
 We must revaluate ourselves to survive and thrive.

-The technical choices and mindset that reinforces them creates large amounts of long term technical debt.
+The technical choices and mindset that reinforces them create large amounts of long term technical debt.
 The ecosystem is not producing libraries and programs that obey fundamentally sound software design principles.
 The ecosystem is riddled with large projects